mccronelab/SNPer/README.md

-# SNPer v0.4.0.3-Alpha
+# SNPer v0.1.0-Beta
-Standard Nucleotide Pipeline (emerging resource)

 ## Description

 An in-development, Nextflow-managed viral in-host variant calling workflow.
 SNPer uses BWA-mem and iVar to align FASTQ files to a reference genome, construct a consensus sequence, and then call variants relative to the consensus.
 SNPer can handle either single or replicated samples and includes a primer mismatch detection step to improve variant calling in tiled amplicon data.
-SNPer also comes with a Docker image that manages most of its dependencies, which is [available here](https://quay.io/repository/mccronelab/snper).
+SNPer also comes with a Docker image that manages workflow dependencies, which is [available here](https://quay.io/repository/mccronelab/snper).
 The intitial version of SNPer is heavily based on the Lauring Lab's VOC transmission pipeline as a jumping-off point: https://github.com/lauringlab/SARS-CoV-2_VOC_transmission_bottleneck

 ## Quick-Start Guide